christinschaetzle/JHS-v1-v2-icelandic/README.md

 # JHS-v1v2-icelandic

-This repository provides the Corpus Search queries used for data extraction and the dataset used for statistical analysis in the paper
+This repository provides the CorpusSearch queries used for data extraction and the dataset used for statistical analysis in the paper

 Hannah Booth & Christin Beck. to appear.
 Verb-second and verb-first in the history of Icelandic.
 In: Journal of Historical Syntax.
 (A link to the paper will follow once it is published.)